giantswarm/docs/src/content/guides/advanced-coredns-configuration/index.md

 __Note:__ This feature is only available in more recent cluster versions.
 To check if your cluster version supports customization through the ConfigMap, you can check if the above-mentioned ConfigMap is present.

-__Warning:__ Please do not edit any of the other CoreDNS related resources.
-Only the user ConfigMap is safe to edit.

 ```nohighlight
 $ kubectl -n kube-system get cm coredns-user-values
 NAME                                   DATA      AGE